tuoyanghesuan/xQTL-analysis/README.md

 Calculating the number of molecular feature in each moelcular file, which was used as input to adjust the pvalue and store them in the file called 'weightfortopfile'.

 # 3.top.sh
-Getting the significant assocaitions results by adusting the number of feature, which corresponds to the results in the second column of weightfortopfile.
+Getting the significant assocaitions results by adusting the number of feature, which corresponds to the results in the second column of "weightfortopfile".

 # 4.sortdat.sh
 To sum up the significant assocaitions results from chromosome 1-22 based on the results file from top.sh.